 Often described as “North Philly’s Rae and Ghost”, Clever One and Him-Lo indeed bring that old-school, slick flow reminiscent of Wu-Tang’s Raekwon and Ghostface Killah.
 Clever One (sometimes spelled Clever 1) has the more rugged sound and a gruffer voice whereas Him-Lo (sometimes called Him Lo Da Inappropriate) sports smoother vocals.
 With an affinity for alcohol and a band name that references the John Belushi and Dan Akroyd creation, Da Buze Bruvaz are definitely unique, and their contrasting yet complementary vocals is what makes this duo stand out, especially in this period heaving with generic Trap deliveries.

 The pair have released three EPs (Cheesesteakz N Beat Breakz in 2013, Da Uninvited Guest in 2014, and Straight Shotz In Dirty Glasses in 2015).
-They also dropped two full length albums in 2017 (Adebisi Hat and Bermuda TriAngle: UnderWater Pyramidz with Alca Da Headscalpa) and I have to say, each of these releases have contained numerous memorable tracks, Adebisi Hat in particular is a classic LP.
+They also dropped two full length albums in 2017 (Adebisi Hat and Bermuda TriAngle: UnderWater Pyramidz with Alca Da Headscalpa) and I have to say, each of these releases have contained numerous memorable tracks, Adebisi Hat which opens with a sample of Alfred Hitchcock’s Music To Be Murdered By, is a classic LP.
 Here’s a taste of Da Buze Bruvaz in case you’ve never heard of them…

 “Dental Workz” (2012)

 “The Horsemen Cometh” (2015)

 “U.S. Embassy” featuring Ruste Juxx (2017)